-- Abutments, retaining walls, piers, pile caps and pilings that are not rigidly connected to the superstructure. - Buried foundations, footings and supporting soil, and structures with 3 feet or more of earth cover. - 2.7.2.3.5.
-Impact for structures covered with fill will vary from the percentage shown at

-- ground level to zero percent at a depth of 10 feet. - 2.7.2.4.
-Braking Force: Longitudinal forces due to braking will be included in the design of all structures subject to direct wheel loads.
-This braking force will be the following percentages of live load without impact: - 2.7.2.4.1.
+- 2.7.2.3.4.3.
+Abutments, retaining walls, piers, pile caps and pilings that are not rigidly connected to the superstructure. - 2.7.2.3.4.4.
+Buried foundations, footings and supporting soil, and structures with 3 feet or more of earth cover. - 2.7.2.3.5.
+Impact for structures covered with fill will vary from the percentage shown at ground level to zero percent at a depth of 10 feet. - 2.7.2.4.
+Braking Force: Longitudinal forces due to braking must be included in the design of all structures subject to direct wheel loads.
+This braking force must be the following percentages of live load without impact: - 2.7.2.4.1.
 30 percent Parking aprons and low speed taxiways - 2.7.2.4.2.
 70 percent High speed taxiways and runways - 2.7.2.5.
-Clearances: Vertical clearances for aircraft bridges over roadways and horizontal clearances to piers from these roadways will be the same as those described in Obstruction Clearances. - 2.7.2.6.
-Materials: Construction material specifications, strengths, handling, storage and testing will comply with the latest version of the American Association of State Highway and Transportation Officials (AASHTO) "Standard Specifications for Highway Bridges." - 2.7.2.7.
-Design Load Combinations: In addition to live and dead loads, the following loadings will be considered: earth pressure, buoyancy, wind (including jet blast and uplift), shrinkage, temperature, longitudinal force, stream flow, construction loads and any special loads.
-Loads will be applied in such a manner as to produce the maximum stresses. - 2.7.2.7.1.
-Loading combinations will be the same as those described in latest version of the AASHTO's "Standard Specifications for Highway Bridges," and interim specifications.
+Clearances: Vertical clearances for aircraft bridges over roadways and horizontal clearances to piers from these roadways must be the same as those described in Obstruction Clearances. - 2.7.2.6.
+Materials: Construction material specifications, strengths, handling, storage and testing must comply with the latest version of the American Association of State Highway and Transportation Officials (AASHTO) "Standard Specifications for Highway Bridges." - 2.7.2.7.
+Design Load Combinations: In addition to live and dead loads, the following loadings must be considered: earth pressure, buoyancy, wind (including jet blast and uplift), shrinkage, temperature, longitudinal force, stream flow, construction loads and any special loads.
+Loads must be applied in such a manner as to produce the maximum stresses. - 2.7.2.7.1.
+Loading combinations must be the same as those described in latest version of the AASHTO's "Standard Specifications for Highway Bridges," and interim specifications.